canindya/RemindMe/README.md

 # RemindMe
-Remind Me is a codebase for an android app for medicine tracking and reminder
+Remind Me is the codebase for an android app for medicine tracking and reminder.
+This app helps you to add patients, their medicine and schedules.
+For each medicine you can fix a reminder.